miragejs/ember-cli-mirage/docs/latest/factories.md

 Factories are a useful way to seed your database, either during development or within tests.
 Whenever you generate an object via a factory, it will automatically get added to the database, and thus get an autoassigned `id`.

-You define factories by creating files under `/mirage/factories/some-factory.js`.
+You define factories by creating files under the `/mirage/factories` directory.
 The name of the factory is determined by the filename.

 Factories have attributes, and you create objects from factory definitions using the `server.create` and `server.createList` methods.